nicolargo/glances/README.rst

 Source
 ------

-To install Glances version X.Y from source:
+To install Glances from source:

 .. code-block:: console